Fingers Crossed: How Music Saved Me from Success

 Formed in 1988, Lush were part of the London gig scene during one of the most vibrant and creative periods in UK music.
 Now, Miki Berenyi tells all.

-The audiobook begins with her childhood of extremes.
-From the bohemian lifestyle of her father's social circle to the privileged glamour of her mother's acting career, Miki's young life was a blur of travel, celebrities and private schooling.
+From the bohemian ways of her father's social circle to the privileged glamour of her mother's acting career, Miki's young life was a blur of travel, celebrities and peripatetic schooling.
 But frequent relocation, parental neglect and the dark presence of her abusive grandmother resulted in crippling shyness, mental-health issues and a vulnerability to exploitation.
-The route out of this hole was music—a passion shared by schoolmate Emma Anderson.
-The teenagers began attending gigs together and would eventually go on to form Lush.

-Told through frank confession, wry humour and emotional honesty, this is the incredible tale of a trailblazing woman and a seminal band.
+Told through frank confession, wry humour and searing emotional honesty, this is the incredible tale of a trailblazing woman and a seminal band.

 The second half describes the forming of the band, early gigs, touring at Lollapalooza in 1992 (bizarrely, if you are familiar with the Lush sound, on the main stage with Ministry and Ice Cube), and charts the negative rise and influence of Britpop until the band breakup in tragic circumstances in 1996.
 It's an honest account that's sure to have raised some feathers.